-- Lab will be a combination of simulations, pre-recorded data for certain experiments, and hands-on exercises performed from prepackaged materials (Science Interactive-previously-Hands On Labs). - You will need to have a stable internet connection to be able to follow and participate in Discussions, Lab simulations and Lab Exercises. - Please let me know as soon as possible if you need assistance. - Textbook: The Molecular Nature of Matter and Change 8th or 9th Edition by Silberberg and Amateis (McGraw-Hill) - This textbook is used for the Chem 1 A-B-C.
+- Lab will be a combination of simulations, pre-recorded data for certain experiments, and hands-on exercises performed from prepackaged materials (Science Interactive-previously-Hands On Labs). - You will need to have a stable internet connection to be able to follow and participate in Discussions, Lab simulations and Lab Exercises. - Please let me know as soon as possible if you need assistance. - Textbook: The Molecular Nature of Matter and Change, 9th Edition by Silberberg and Amateis (McGraw-Hill) This textbook is used for the Chem 1 A-B-C. Earlier Editions may be used.
+Check with me and let me know if you have an earlier edition - Calculator: A simple scientific calculator with natural log functionality is necessary and sufficient for this class.
+You can use previously purchased ones, but graphing functionality will not be necessary to use. - Supplemental Texts: - Any necessary and additional handouts/reading material can be downloaded from the canvas course website. - OpenStax Chemistry, 2nd edition. - Available free online at https://openstax.org/details/books/chemistry-2e

-• Calculator:

-- A simple scientific calculator with natural log functionality is necessary and sufficient for this class.
-You can use previously purchased ones, but graphing functionality will not be necessary to use.

-- Supplemental Texts:

-- Any necessary and additional handouts/reading material can be downloaded from the canvas course website.

-- OpenStax Chemistry, 2nd edition.

-- Available free online at

-Chemistry 2e